 5 Best Spots to See the Northern Lights in Anchorage

 Spotting the northern lights can depend on everything from weather conditions to the presence of man-made light, so to maximize your chances, it’s best to be in a location known for clear, dark skies.
 Fortunately, one doesn’t have to travel far from downtown Anchorage to find prime aurora viewing locales.
+When the skies are clear and solar conditions are right, these are some of the top places to see the northern lights in Anchorage.

 At the northwestern edge of the city, this coastal park has great northern exposure along the shores of Cook Inlet.